CownowAn/CownowAn.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   # - Geometric Deep Learning
-  - Generative Models / LLMs
+  - Generative Models / (M)LLMs
-  - Search / Optimization
+  - Optimization & Search Algorithm
   - AutoML / Meta-learning

 # Education to show in About widget